Ruby Falls Itinerary 101: Tips for Traveling with Toddlers and Preschoolers

 Tot Tip #1: Bedtime Routine

 Kids under the age of five are sticklers for routine.
 In the days leading up to your trip, show your child photos of the hotel, including your hotel room.
-Most hotels have plenty of images online.
+Most Chattanooga hotels and vacation rentals have plenty of images online.
 This helps your child gain a sense of what will happen on your trip and creates healthy anticipation.
-Luckily, Chattanooga has many family friendly hotels.
+Luckily, Chattanooga has many family friendly hotels and vacation rentals.

 Once you arrive in Chattanooga, keep the bedtime routine as similar to home as possible.
 A nightlight from home and a favorite blanket helps with the transition by making your child feel secure.
 Kids are open to new travel experiences when they feel safe.